Making an API Request

 ```

-You can control the page size using the `page_size` query parameter.
+You can control the page size with the `page_size` query parameter.
 For example:

 ```